See the list of vulnerabilities detected

 Newly reported types of vulnerabilities are highlighted with a New label for seven days in the table, helping you quickly identify them.

-Search the Vulnerabilities table
+Search the Injected table

 Role required: User, Vulnerability Manager or User Manager

-The search bar in the Vulnerabilities section lets you quickly find specific information within the table by showing only the rows whose content match your search.
+The search bar in the Injected section lets you quickly find specific information within the table by showing only the rows whose content match your search.
 It is advisable you search by entering the name of the type of vulnerability, repository nickname or vulnerability location (e.g., file name).

 Role required: User, Vulnerability Manager or User Manager